fzicre/removeDeviceRegistrationsForBots/README.md

 ## Installation

-Clone this repository to your local machine:
+Clone this repository to your local machine or simply copy this code:

-Configuration
+## Configuration

 Before running the script, you need to provide your Cisco Webex user token.
 You can obtain your token from the Cisco Webex Developer Portal.

-Replace <your user token here> with your actual user token in the index.js file:
+Replace <your user token here> with your actual user token in the drr.js file:

  ``` javascript